Jiaya Jia: Selected publications

-In his over 20 years of research experience, Jiaya Jia has published 200+ top papers that have been cited more than 30,000 times.
-Call-for-use volume of his algorithm product interface has exceeded 50 million times daily.
+In his over 20 years of research experience, Jiaya Jia has published 200+ top papers that have been cited more than 80,000 times.

-According to CUHK Website in August 2021, Jiaya Jia has accumulatively published over 200 scientific papers in books, journals and conferences such as Motion Deblurring: Algorithms and Systems, Computer Vision – A Reference Guide, IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), International Journal of Computer Vision (IJCV) "Computer Vision and Pattern Recognition (CVPR)", and "European Conference on Computer Vision (ECCV)".
+According to HKUST Website in August 2024, Jiaya Jia has accumulatively published over 200 scientific papers in books, journals and conferences, such as IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), International Journal of Computer Vision (IJCV) "Computer Vision and Pattern Recognition (CVPR)", and "International Conference on Computer Vision (ICCV)".
 Representative papers include: